 Road pavement structure: Road is the most important structure that decides the economic growth of a country.
-The road structure to be constructed based on the traffic requirements, climatic conditions of the area, terrain, etc. The road structure has to withstand abrasion loads and climatic and terrain conditions without failure.
+The road structure is to be constructed based on the traffic requirements, climatic conditions of the area, terrain, etc. The road structure has to withstand abrasion loads and climatic and terrain conditions without failure.
 This article is about the components of a flexible pavement structure.

 Road pavement structure